30Piraten/soleng/cicd-cdk/README.md

 * **Performance Testing:** Implement load and performance testing.
 * **Continuous Improvement:** Regularly review and optimize the pipeline.
 * **Feature Flags:** Implement feature flags for controlled rollouts.

+See the PID [Pipeline Implementation Document](./pipeline-implementation-doc.md) for the implementation workflow.